 WHAT KIND OF CAGE IS BEST?

 I have used a lot of cages over the years.
 I prefer powder coated cages with stands.
 Gliders like to be up off the floor.
 Seeing the feet of people and other pets all the time can remind them of predators and keep your gliders in a constant state of stress.
-I highly recommend the family of HQ cages such as the Brisbane, Congo and Madagascar styles from this company.
-I have purchased many brands of cages over the years.
-This brand is the only one I have found to be truly powder coated, will not rust, and last the life-time of the animals.

 Keep in mind that most all of the bird type cages will have small side doors, usually used for food dishes for birds, but serve no purpose for sugar gliders, other than to escape.
 Please secure these extra, non-usable doors tightly with a zip tie.